-THE location & feeding habits of pike changes throughout the year.
-Knowing these changes and relating them to a particular water will help to narrow down the search.
+THE location and feeding habits of pike changes throughout the year.
+Knowing these changes and relating them to a particular water will help to narrow down the search, and hopefully improve your pike fishing.

 On some waters, the changes are so predictable that locating pike at a given time of year is relatively easy.